yflim/notes/clojure/cheatsheet.md

     where a clause can take either form:
     `test-constant result-expr`
     `(test-constant1 ... test-constantN)  result-expr`
-    where e is matched against each test-constant in the latter.
+    where e is matched (in constant time, unlike `cond` and `condp`) against each test-constant in the latter.
+A single default expression can follow the clauses; if none is provided and no clause matches, an IllegalArgumentException is thrown.

     -   The test-constants are not evaluated and must be compile-time literals, and need not be quoted.
     -   E.g.